A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

 - Refresh curls with a light mist of water mixed with leave-in product between washes.

-Products make or break a short textured cut.
-Choose items that add control without weight.
+Products can make or break a short textured cut.
+Choose items that add control without weight—trust me on this.

 - Quality blow dryer with diffuser and concentrator nozzle